 How Does Working Remotely Impact My Reasonable Accommodations?

-During the COVID-19 pandemic, many Americans were required to work from home because of the Coronavirus.
-Since then, many employees have continued to work remotely full or part-time.
-This raises questions about employers’ responsibilities and employee rights when remote workers no longer report to a formal office.
+During the COVID-19 pandemic, many Americans were required to work from home due to concerns about the safety of in-person work and face-to-face contact.
+Since then, many employees have continued to work remotely full-time or part-time.
+This raises questions about employers’ responsibilities concerning reasonable accommodations and employee rights when remote workers are no longer in an in-office setting.

 Anthony Sperber, an employment attorney in Berkeley, California, says the two most common issues he saw during the pandemic were: “One, are they going to be laid off because of this, and two, if they had had any accommodations before, would those still be in place during this and or after?
 In other words, will this somehow reset or upset whatever they had worked out before?”